PeterC66/m4ops/NotesStandardsPractices.md

   - inside module actions and getters, the root state will be exposed as as well as the module's state
   - We do not Namespace Modules
 - Various [Vuex Utilities](https://github.com/vuejs/awesome-vue#vuex-utilities)
-- Might use [Vue Auth](https://github.com/websanova/vue-auth) - a simple light-weight authentication library for Vue.js
-- May want the [Logger Plugin](https://vuex.vuejs.org/guide/plugins.html#built-in-logger-plugin) - createLogger
-  - or use vue-devtools time-travel (p143 of the Fullstack Vue book) - but see [this issue](https://github.com/vuejs/vue-devtools/issues/649) with crashing
 - Not using [vuex-pathify](https://davestewart.github.io/vuex-pathify/) although it simplifies the Vuex wiring
   - see also [Tame the Vuex Beast with vuex-pathify](https://alligator.io/vuejs/vuex-pathify/)
 - [Vuex getters are great](https://codeburst.io/vuex-getters-are-great-but-dont-overuse-them-9c946689b414) but use mapState for simple ones
-- For demo??
-[Vue Tour](https://madewithvuejs.com/vue-tour) - a quick and easy way to guide your users through your application.
 - [Vuex Instance Properties etc](https://vuex.vuejs.org/api/#vuex-store-instance-properties) - available to all components as this.$store.xxx

 #### Vuex plugins

 - [Documentation](https://vuex.vuejs.org/guide/plugins.html)
+- We use the [Logger Plugin](https://vuex.vuejs.org/guide/plugins.html#built-in-logger-plugin) - createLogger
+  - or use vue-devtools time-travel (p143 of the Fullstack Vue book) - but see [this issue](https://github.com/vuejs/vue-devtools/issues/649) with crashing
 - For ORM [Vuex ORM](https://vuex-orm.github.io/vuex-orm/) - a plugin for Vuex to enable Object-Relational Mapping access
 - [5 Vuex Plugins For Your Next VueJS Project](https://vuejsdevelopers.com/2017/09/11/vue-js-vuex-plugins/)
   - Persisting state